Fundamentals Of Listening

 Good habits pay dividends for a lifetime.

-- Communication is a two way street - Akin to every other element composing Personal Development, listening works like a charm when reciprocated.
+- Communication is a two way street - Akin to every element of Personal Development, listening works like a charm when reciprocated.

 We Are Communicating Anyway